Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-1_Introduction_Marshall-Rosenberg_transcript.md

 At the time, I was in private practice of psychology.

 > In my private practice, people were coming to me because of depression.
 Children were sent to me because they were having problems in school.
-Couples were coming to me because of marital problems. *I found that this process that I was putting together was much more effective as a healing tool for people than the way I hadn't been taught to do psychotherapy at the university*.
+Couples were coming to me because of marital problems. *I found that this process that I was putting together was much more effective as a healing tool for people than the way I had been taught to do psychotherapy at the university*.

 [16:27]
 At first I was shocked by this because it was so different than how I had been trained to analyze people and provide psychotherapy.
 It seemed too simple to just show them how some different ways of behaving, different ways of thinking, communicating, using power, how quickly this could correct problems that were taking me months and not getting the same result.
 Then when I really saw the power that the program had.
 I also saw that the way I was offering it to people was not the way that I wanted to continue.
 By offering it in a private practice as a psychologist, the people who were coming to me, were defining that there was something wrong with them, something mentally ill about them for which they needed healing.
 I was seeing more and more how that very concept of mental illness was a destructive concept because it implied something was wrong with people that needed fixing.
 That very concept, as I'll talk about in subsequent sessions, I see gets in the way of people's evolution and human development.